antiprism/turnandrun/README.md

 ### Configure the system

 Enable the kernel driver for the first channel of the ADS1X15 board.
-Edit the boot configuration file
+Edit the boot configuration file (on Volumio use
+`sudo nano /boot/userconfig.txt`)
 ```
 sudo nano /boot/config.txt
 ```